nikhil296/Git/git_internal.md

     - even if we delete any files or folder in git repo, the objects in ".git" is not deleted cuz, we can anytime rollback to the previous change/version with this feature.
     - git is the quintessential real life example of software that uses data structures like {Hashin, trees, Linked list, etc}

+### Code areas :-
+    - Working Area :
+        . every code we write and save is in this area.
+        . the files/changes which are not in ur staging area and maybe currently not hadled by git are in working area.
+        . these files are also called as untracked files sometimes (when the file has never been    tracked or handled by git).

+    - Staging Area :
+        . "git add " command adds the saved files into the staging area.
+        . file/changes which are surely going to be part of next commit.
+        .
+It is the place where git knows what will change between the current and next commit.

+    - Local Repository area :
+        . "git commit " commits the files from staging area to local repo.

 ### How git handles files
 <details>